Imagine this little scenario:

 It’s freaking ridiculous and it only goes to show how useful the government here really is.
 When our heads of state disappear, it just makes people iffy and/or angry, but day-to-day life resumes as usual.

 Meh.
-At least it gives people another thing to argue about over their daily hookah.
+At least it gives people another thing to argue about over hookah.